This CDE is All About Type 2 and You

 Often people that are newly diagnosed are at their most motivated to make changes.
 Which means information is a strong foundation for behavior change at this stage.
 I tend to see the most struggle when someone is in denial about the diagnosis.
 At times, making it more “real” (ex: comparing their lab work to the ranges we use for diagnosing diabetes), or talking about their personal risks in developing diabetes and the emotions that surround the diagnosis can help.
 Other times, it just takes good, old fashion time.
 We do give out “homework” in our classes for those newly diagnosed.
 This “homework” allows trialing of exercise and meal planning and how they relate to the blood sugars.
 This is a critical piece to behavior change and making diabetes “visible.”

 I often see folks struggle with the idea of needing medication when they are newly diagnosed.
 Many want to trial healthy eating and activity before they start medication.
 If it’s safe, and someone is especially resistant to starting medication, I support them in this quest.
 Because one of two things will happen: they’ll be successful in managing their diabetes without medication, or they will identify that medication is needed.
-The key is helping the person with diabetes set a time limit (ex: 4 weeks) and a blood sugar/A1c goal (ex: A1c under 7.5%) for their trial.
+The key is helping the person with diabetes set a time limit (ex: four weeks) and a blood sugar/A1c goal (ex: A1c under 7.5 percent) for their trial.
 Otherwise, they tend to delay necessary treatment for too long, increasing the risk of diabetes complications.

 Accomplishments I’ve seen in the people I’ve had the privilege of working with: